Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Introduction

 \subsection{Previously known results}

-As we explained above already, the Miyaoka-Yau inequality and its various generalization have been intensely studied.
+As we explained above already, the Miyaoka-Yau inequality and its various generalizations have been intensely studied.
 There are been different types of generalization so far:

 $\cdotp$ By relaxing the assumption on ampleness of $K_X$ and replacing it with $K_X$ nef and big.
-The first approach seems to be due to Tsuji \cite{Tsuji88} using orbifold metrics; later, Zhang \cite{MR2497488} gave a proof using the Kähler-Ricci flow relying on the scalar curvature bound of Z. Zhang \cite{ZhangZhou}.
+The first approach seems to be due to Tsuji \cite{Tsuji88} using orbifold metrics; later, Y. Zhang \cite{MR2497488} gave a proof using the Kähler-Ricci flow relying on the scalar curvature bound of Z. Zhang \cite{ZhangZhou}.
 Finally, Song and Wang \cite{SW} used the regularity results of \cite{JMR} about conical metrics to reprove that inequality.
 The idea that conical metrics could be used to generalize Miyaoka-Yau inequality has been suggested by Tian \cite{Tian94} already twenty years ago.

-$\cdotp$ In the setting of log smooth pairs $(X,D)$ with standard coefficients, the Miyaoka-Yau inequality has been obtained by R. Kobayashi \cite{KobR} (assuming $D$ reduced) and Tian-Yau \cite{Tia} (in general).
+$\cdotp$ In the setting of log smooth pairs $(X,D)$ with standard coefficients, the Miyaoka-Yau inequality has been obtained by R. Kobayashi \cite{KobR} (assuming $D$ reduced) and Tian-Yau \cite{TY87} (in general).
 The proofs rely on the generalization of Aubin-Yau theorem in this setting, where the suitable geometry involves orbifold and cuspidal metrics.
-Song-Wang \cite{SW} (partially) generalized this results to the case where $(X,D)$ is log smooth and $D$ has arbitrary real coefficients (in $(0,1)$), using conical Kähler-Einstein metrics.
+Using conical Kähler-Einstein metrics, Song-Wang \cite{SW} (partially) generalized these results to the case where $(X,D)$ is log smooth and $D$ is smooth with arbitrary real coefficients in $(0,1)$.

 $\cdotp$ For singular klt surfaces, and more generally for log canonical pairs $(S,C)$ where $S$ is a klt surface and $C$ is a (reduced) curve such that $K_S+C$ is nef, the Miyaoka-Yau inequality was showed by Megyesi \cite[Chap.
 10]{Kollar92}.